MetaMask/metamask-eth-abis/README.md

-# MetaMask ETH ABIs
+# `@metamask/metamask-eth-abis`

-Node module to export the following ABIs:
+This is an NPM package which contains the following ABIs:

-1. ERC20: Token Standard
+1. ERC20 (Token Standard)
-2. ERC721: Non-Fungible Token Standard
+2. ERC721 (Non-Fungible Token Standard)
-3. ERC1155: Multi Token Standard
+3. ERC1155 (Multi Token Standard)
 4. FiatTokenV2

-Requires the web3 API to be available, either by initializing it yourself, or using a web3-injecting Javascript environment, like MetaMask, Geth, or Mist.

 ## Installation